billila/pca_scwf_paper/README.md

-# Benchmarking Large-Scale Single-Cell RNA-seq Analysis
+# Benchmarking large-scale single-cell RNA-seq analysis

 This repository contains the scripts and resources used in our paper
 **"Benchmarking large-scale single-cell RNA-seq analysis"**.